 - 8.5.1 The Gambling Commission's 'Licence Conditions and Codes of Practice' (LCCP) formalise the need for operators to consider local risks. - 8.5.2 The Social Responsibility code 10.1.1 requires all premises licensees to assess the local risks to the licensing objectives posed by the provision of gambling facilities at each of their premises, and have policies, procedures and control measures to mitigate those risks.
-In undertaking a risk assessment, licensees must take into account the matters identified in this statement of policy. - 8.5.3 A local risk assessment must be undertaken when applying for a new premises licence and must be updated - When applying for a variation of a premises licence; - To take account any significant changes in local risks; - When there are significant changes at a licensees premises that may affect their mitigation of local risks. - 8.5.4 The licensing authority will expect every risk assessment to cover the following broad headings: - Reference to any specific local risks - How the operator proposes to mitigate these risks - How the operator will monitor the risks - 8.5.5 The Local risks identified by the licensing authority include, but are not restricted to: - The proximity of the premises to sensitive establishments such as schools, vulnerable adult centres, or to residential areas with a high concentration of families with children. - The nature of the gambling activities and category of gaming machines made available at the premises. - Any age restrictions and segregation requirements at the premises necessary for the protection of children and young persons. - The prevalence of vulnerable persons in the locality of the premises.
+In undertaking a risk assessment, licensees must take into account the matters identified in this statement of policy. - 8.5.3 A local risk assessment must be undertaken when applying for a new premises licence and must be updated - When applying for a variation of a premises licence; - To take account any significant changes in local risks; - When there are significant changes at a licensees premises that may affect their mitigation of local risks. - 8.5.4 The licensing authority will expect every risk assessment to cover the following broad headings: - Reference to any specific local risks - How the operator proposes to mitigate these risks - How the operator will monitor the risks - 8.5.5 The Local risks identified by the licensing authority include, but are not restricted to - The proximity of the premises to sensitive establishments such as schools, vulnerable adult centres, children's recreational facilities, or to residential areas with a high concentration of families with children. - The nature of the gambling activities and category of gaming machines made available at the premises. - Any age restrictions and segregation requirements at the premises necessary for the protection of children and young persons. - The prevalence of vulnerable persons in the locality of the premises. - 8.5.6 Operators are required to make the premises specific Risk Assessment available to licensing authorities when an application is submitted.
+A copy should be kept on the premises, or otherwise on request.
+This will form part of the Council's inspection regime, and will be considered during the investigation of complaints.